Dunes and Sea Experience 2017.

 Experience has shown that drivers tackling this mountain route for the first time get quieter and quieter the further they get, and their passengers are simply grateful to have arrived safely when it’s over.
 Full concentration is required at all times, as in some particularly steep sections it is not always clear whether the track goes right or left after the summit.
 But the effort is rewarded with views across a landscape of incredible beauty.
 Or rather, with views of many different landscapes of incredible beauty!

-In the Rub’ al Khali desert, known as the Empty Quarter, the backdrop takes on an almost spiritual dimension.
-The Wahiba Sands are the sandbox of Oman, big but not too big, and – depending on the chosen route – passable for all.
-Provided you have an off-road vehicle at your disposal.
+In the Wahiba Sands, the backdrop takes on a completely new dimension.
+This desert is the sandbox of Oman, big but not too big, and – depending on the chosen route – well feasible.
+Provided you have an offroad vehicle.

-On offer in November is a six-day tour in which participants stay only in very good hotels.
-There is also an eight-day version with two additional hotel nights, including the famous Turtle Beach Resort.
-In the Empty Quarter, where driving is only allowed with a special permit, accommodation is in luxury tents.
+On offer in November is a six-day tour in which participants stay in very good hotels and a comfortable desert resort.
+There is also an eight-day version with two additional hotel nights and even more impressions of the country and people.

-The price includes: Three nights in hotels and two nights in the desert resort (six-day tour) or five nights in hotels and two nights in luxury tents (eight-day tour), breakfast, evening meals and lunch along the route every day, soft drinks at mealtimes, the costs for the G-Class* provided including fuel (two drivers per vehicle), transfers to/from the airport, support and assistance from the organisational team, travel insurance with cancellation cover (for participants who reside permanently in Germany).
+The price includes three overnight stays in hotels and two in a desert resort (6-day tour) respectively 5 overnight stays in hotels and two in a desert resort (8-day tour), breakfast, dinners and daily lunches or lunch on the way, soft drinks with meals, the costs for the provided G-Class* inclusive fuel (2 drivers per vehicle), transfers from/to the airport, the attention by the organization staff, cancellation insurance and foreign health insurance (for participants with permanent residence in Germany).

 The price does not include: Flights to and from Muscat, minibar and telephone costs in the hotels, alcoholic drinks at mealtimes (generally available in the hotels during the evening) and any extra costs not listed, including for additional activities.